-For my PhD thesis, I am working on modelling, optimisation and active learning of drug combinations from a Bayesian perspective.
-In the first phase of the thesis, we estimated the synergy of the drug combinations using a Bayesian framework so that parameter uncertainty can be estimated and existing knowledge can be inserted through the priors.
+For my PhD thesis, I am working on the inference and prediction of drug combination effects (in terms of synergy, potency and efficacy) from a Bayesian perspective.
+For the inference phase, we estimated the synergy of the drug combinations using a Bayesian framework so that parameter uncertainty can be estimated and existing knowledge can be inserted through the priors.
 Another motivation is that, through the uncertainty derived from the model, actionable decisions can be made to guide the subsequent experiments in the pre-clinical drug discovery pipeline.
 To this end, we developed SynBa, a flexible Bayesian approach to estimate the uncertainty of the synergistic efficacy and potency of drug combinations:

 • Zhang, H., Ek, C. H., Rattray, M., & Milo, M. (2023).
 SynBa: Improved estimation of drug combination synergies with uncertainty quantification.
 Bioinformatics, 39(Supplement_1), i121-i130.